Hearing Sciences

 Our Facilities

-Our state-of-the-art facilities include two large chambers with high-fidelity loudspeaker arrays, allowing recreation of a multitude of auditory environments, as well as motion-tracking systems to measure body movement, eye-tracking systems to measure gaze and pupil responses, and electroencephalography systems to measure neural activity.
-We have a long history of expertise in auditory psychophysics and in self-report outcome measures, recently supplemented with expertise in smartphone-based Ecological Momentary Assessment (EMA) methodology.
+Our state-of-the-art facilities include two large chambers with loudspeaker arrays, allowing emulating diverse acoustical environments, as well as motion-tracking systems to measure body movement, eye-tracking systems to measure gaze and pupil responses, and EEG systems to measure neural activity.
+We also have clinical-grade audiological measurement facilities, and a large pool of pre-consented participants.
+We have a history of expertise in auditory psychophysics and in self-report outcome measures, now including smartphone-based Ecological Momentary Assessment (EMA) methodology.

 Get Involved